chonpisitkong01/platform-engineering-kubecon-na-2025/docs/component-docs/crossplane/04-key-concepts.md

 ### What are Managed Resources?

-Managed Resources (MRs) are Kubernetes custom resources that represent cloud provider resources.
+Managed Resources (MRs) are Kubernetes custom resources that represent the resources you created with Crossplane, can be cloud resources, on-prem resources or other services.
 Each Crossplane provider publishes their own set of MRs.

 Examples: